Welcome

 Merging White Dwarfs

 White dwarfs with short orbital periods will emit gravitational waves, causing the orbit to decay until the white dwarfs merge.
 I study the interactions between the stars before they merge.
 What happens after the white dwarfs merge?
 A type Ia supernova?
 A helium burning supergiant?
 A heavier white dwarf?
-Take your pick!
+Probably all of the above!

 As the cores of stars contract during their lifetime, the inner layers may begin to rotate faster than the outer layers, with crucial consequences for the spins of neutron stars and black holes.
 I've been studying the processes in stars that redistribute angular momentum to determine the birth spin rates of compact objects.